 There are also houseboat kits and plans for sale.
 Charmingly, some are advertised as DIY pontoon tiny houses.

 By contrast, you can choose to purchase a serviceable preowned houseboat that needs some renovations.
-Used houseboats can go for anywhere from a few thousand dollars to over $1 million for luxury craft that border on liveaboard yachts.
+Used houseboats can go for anywhere from around $20,000 to way over $1 million (or multi-millions) for luxury craft that border on liveaboard yachts.
+A houseboat in good condition is generally going to cost you around $60,000 to buy used.
 Shiver me timbers!

 Here’s a rough estimate of the cost of building a houseboat vs. buying a used one.